bouralab/Prop3D/README.md

 ```
 Make sure to replace `/home/$USER/Prop3D.h5` with the actual path of Prop3D inside HSDS.

-To run individual PDB files and not use CATH, add parameter `--pdb` with paths to each PDB file or to a text file with a list of pdb files.
+To run individual PDB files and not use CATH, add parameter `--pdb` with PDB ids, paths to each PDB file, or to a text file with a list of PDB IDs or pdb files.
+Alternatively, you just add `--pdb` with no parmeters to include the PDB database.

-For running on AWS or other cloud providers, follow [Preparing your AWS environment](https://toil.readthedocs.io/en/3.15.0/running/cloud/amazon.html#preparing-your-aws-environment) instruction in the Toil documentation
+For running on AWS or other cloud providers, follow [Preparing your AWS environment](https://toil.readthedocs.io/en/3.15.0/running/cloud/amazon.html#preparing-your-aws-environment) instruction in the Toil documentation.

 ## Citation